rafsaf/minimal-fastapi-postgres-template/README.md

 ### 3. Create request and response schemas

-Note, I personally lately (after seeing clear benefits at work) prefer less files than a lot of them for things like schemas.
+I personally lately (after seeing clear benefits at work in Samsung) prefer less files than a lot of them for things like schemas.

 Thats why there are only 2 files: `requests.py` and `responses.py` in `schemas` folder and I would keep it that way even for few dozen of endpoints.
+Not to mention this is opinionated.

 ```python
 # app/schemas/requests.py